WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ==========================  =============================
-**Required Toolbox**        **Oldest Compatible Version** MATLAB                      Version 9.7  (R2019b) Simulink                    Version 10.0 (R2019b)
+**Required Toolbox**        **Oldest Compatible Version** MATLAB                      Version 9.8  (R2020a) Simulink                    Version 10.1 (R2020a)
-Simscape                    Version 4.7  (R2019b)
+Simscape                    Version 4.8  (R2020a)
-Simscape Multibody          Version 7.0  (R2019b)
+Simscape Multibody          Version 7.1  (R2020a)
 ==========================  =============================

-WEC-Sim tests are run on MATLAB R2020a and newer, so those versions are tested and stable, refer to :ref:`dev-overview-tests` for more information.
+WEC-Sim tests are run on MATLAB R2020a and newer, and WEC-Sim's Simulink Library is saved in MATLAB R2020a.
-However, WEC-Sim's Simulink Library is saved in MATLAB R2019b, so any newer MATLAB release should be compatible with WEC-Sim.
+Any version of MATLAB newer than 2020a should be compatible with WEC-Sim.
+The stability of each MATLAB release is available via GitHub Actions, refer to :ref:`dev-overview-tests` for more information.
 Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.